udx/worker/image/readme.md

 #### Local Environment

-The `.env` file is used to store environment variables required by the UDX Worker.
-Example .env file:
+The `.udx` file is used to store environment variables required by the UDX Worker.
+Example .udx file:

 ```txt
 AZURE_SUBSCRIPTION_ID=132583e0-0e9d-46a9-b702-66060ca58c1b